 What steps should a business take to accept a resale certificate?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Texas sales taxes on the seller.

 Before accepting a resale certificate, a seller should:

 – Review the resale certificate to make sure it is completely filled out.

-- Verify the purchaser has a valid Sales Tax Permit visiting the Comptroller of Public Accounts Taxpayer Search database.
+– Verify the purchaser has a valid Sales Tax Permit by visiting the Texas Comptroller of Public Accounts Taxpayer Search database.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.